 No employee shall receive additional compensation for working through his/her vacation without the written approval of the City Manager.
+Department Directors may opt to be paid for up to 40 hours of unused vacation 30 days before their anniversary date.
 Vacation time must be scheduled with the Department Director, who shall consider the needs of the City, the number of personnel needed to effectively operate his/her department, and the schedule and desires of the employee.
 All vacation scheduled must be approved by the Department Director prior to being taken.